 Styled for freeriders and built for both the resort and backcountry, Arc’teryx’s Sabre Bib Pant layers burly 80-denier nylon with a waterproof Gore-Tex membrane and soft-touch interior.
 The end result is an impressively protective yet lightweight (1 lb.
 9.6 oz.) bib that’s prepared to handle the most harsh and unrelenting mountain weather.
 And in typical Arc’teryx form, the Sabre exudes perfection from the cuffs to suspenders, including watertight zippers, durable Cordura gaiters and burly insteps, three simple pockets, and side vents (one of which extends all the way to the top of the torso for barn-door access).

 In terms of wet-weather protection, the Sabre is a class leader with its substantial build and proven 3-layer Gore-Tex membrane.
 As a backcountry or fair-weather piece, however, it does come with some downsides.
 Most notably, the waterproofing extends all the way up the torso, which impacts both breathability and mobility (we’d love to see softshell fabric or a stretchy vent at the lower back).
 Additionally, we found the Sabre had an awkward fit with a short inseam and rise and baggy torso.
 As such, the Hemispheres II and Untracked above are a bit more well rounded and comfortable during uphill travel.
-But as a tough yet reasonably light one-quiver bib for those who spend a fair amount of time at the resort—or in big-mountain terrain—the Sabre will earn its keep (as long as it fits you).
+But as a tough yet reasonably light quiver-of-one bib for those who spend a fair amount of time at the resort—or in big-mountain terrain—the Sabre will earn its keep (as long as it fits you).

 See the Men's Arc'teryx Sabre Bib Pant See the Women's Sentinel Bib Pant